oracle-livelabs/database/heatwave-lakehouse-cdp/create-mysql-database-system/create-mysql-database-system.md

 This lab walks you through the steps to create **MySQL Database System** in Oracle Cloud Infrastructure.

-Estimated Time: 40 minutes
+_Estimated Lab Time_: 40 minutes

 ### Objectives

 In this lab, you will:
-* Be able to launch MySQL Heatwave Database System in Oracle Cloud.
+- Be able to launch MySQL Heatwave Database System in Oracle Cloud.

 ### Prerequisites

 This lab assumes you have:
-* An Oracle account
+- An Oracle account
-* Privileges to use Oracle Cloud resources
+- Privileges to use Oracle Cloud resources
-* Compartment and VCN has been created.
+- Compartment and VCN has been created.

 Note - This lab "**2c -Create MySQL Database HeatWave**" is independent of the previous lab **2b**.Once the above Prerequisites are met the below steps can be executed.